 According to paragraph 46 of the methodology local fringe benefits must be either properly "quantified" or else put to general comparison with fringe benefits in the United Nations organisations.
-But there is no need for comparison if the fringe benefits in the United Nations can be quantified and since the Commissary benefit could be there was no need for comparison with the value of fringe benefits enjoyed by local workers.
+But there is no need for comparison if the fringe benefits in the United Nations can be quantified.
+Since the Commissary benefit could be there was no need for the Commission to make any comparison with the value of fringe benefits enjoyed by local workers.